|

 Here are some of the best budget-friendly destinations in Central America:

-- Mexico: You can check out Mexico City’s street food and the old ruins in Oaxaca with daily budgets around $20 to $40 USD, covering places to sleep like hostels and what you eat.
-And it’s possible to get by without spending too much.
-Next, you’ll find that meals and basic stays fit pretty well in that range.
-So, if you want to see both spots without breaking the bank, this works fine.
+2. Mexico: You can get around Mexico City trying street food and then head to Oaxaca to check out the old ruins with about $20 to $40 a day.
+That covers cheap places like hostels and whatever you eat.
+It’s totally doable without spending too much.
+Next, meals and basic places to stay usually fit in that budget no problem.
+So, if you want to see both spots without spending a ton, this plan works fine.

-- Nicaragua: Check out the old colonial buildings and the surf spots around San Juan del Sur, and you’ll find budget places to stay if you want to hang out for a while.
-Next, the area has spots good for longer stays without spending too much.
+4. Nicaragua: If you like checking out old colonial buildings and surf spots, San Juan del Sur has that vibe.
+There are plenty of cheap places if you want to hang out a bit.
+Next, the whole area has spots where you can stay longer without paying too much.

 Safety Tips for Solo Travelers in Roatan

-Roatan has a lot to offer but staying safe matters most.
-When you’re out at night, stick to places with good lighting and take rides from drivers you know are reliable.
-It’s better to stay around spots like West Bay or West End where you can find what you need and local guides who look out for visitors.
+Roatan’s got a lot going on but staying safe matters most.
+When you’re out at night, stick to well-lit spots and get rides only from drivers you know are okay.
+It’s best to hang around places like West Bay or West End where you can find what you need and meet local guides who actually look out for people.

 2. Asia: Diverse Cultures on a Shoestring Budget